Iraqi Airways: Revival

-After the War in Iraq, on 30 May 2003, Iraqi Airways announced plans to resume international services.
-The rights to the Iraqi Airways name was transferred to a new and separate company called Iraqi Airways Company, which would establish a new airline and protect it from the legal problems tied to Saddam Hussein's regime.
+After the Iraq War, on 30 May 2003, Iraqi Airways announced plans to resume international services.
+The rights to the Iraqi Airways name were transferred to a new and separate company called Iraqi Airways Company, which would establish a new airline and protect it from the legal problems tied to Saddam Hussein's regime.
 Operations restarted on 3 October 2004, with a flight between Baghdad and Amman.

 Iraqi Airways operated the first domestic commercial scheduled service since the fall of Saddam Hussein's regime, from Baghdad to Basra, with 100 passengers in a Boeing 727-200, on 4 June 2005.
 On 6 November 2005, Iraqi Airways operated a flight from Baghdad to Tehran, Iran, for the first time in twenty-five years.
 The aircraft, as with the rest of the fleet, was operated on its behalf by Teebah Airlines of Jordan.
-Services to Erbil and Sulaymaniyah were added in summer 2005.
+Services to Erbil and Sulaymaniyah were added in the summer of 2005.

 In June 2009, it was revealed that Iraqi Airways had struck a deal with British aviation authorities to resume direct from Baghdad to London Gatwick Airport; the flights were supposed to begin on 8 August 2009 using a Boeing 737-400 leased from Tor Air and would eventually have seen the Airbus A320-200 operating the route.
 This did not happen as planned, however.
-The airline said at the time that they intended on a bigger expansion into the UK and Europe.
+The airline said at the time that they intended a bigger expansion into the UK and Europe.

 In November 2009, Blue Wings, a German airline, began operating flights to Düsseldorf and Frankfurt, Germany on behalf of Iraqi Airways.